IamShubhamGupto/Splay-Tree-as-a-Container/README.md

 # Splay-Tree as a Container

-This project recreates the Map class of the Standard Template Library in C++ using the data structure Splay Trees.
+This project recreates the Map class of the Standard Template Library in C++ using the self-balancing tree data structure Splay Trees.
 The current version of the container is generic and should work with most datatypes.
+Apart from implementing a very familiar interface of that of STL::Map, we also compare the performance of SplayTree to STL::Map.
+Most functionality has been added to the container however there is room for improvements and additional functions.

 ## How to Compile & Test
 <details>